ChenfuShi/tools_for_HiChIP/README.md

 ### Hichipper FDR and readcount filtering tool

-This tool can be used to filter the results from hichipper by FDR or readcounts.
+This tool can be used to filter the results from hichipper by FDR or number of reads supporting the interactions.
 It takes the interactions.all.mango file and outputs in washu ready format.
 Can output both the new format and the legacy format.
 ```
 python hichipper2washuFDR.py --help
 usage: hichipper2washuFDR.py [-h] -i INPUTFILE [-o OUTPUTFILE] [-f FILTER]